 Re-assess your data protection measures periodically to ensure ongoing compliance and identify the need for further enhancements.
 Regular assessments will help you adapt to evolving threats, technology advancements, and regulatory changes.

-In conclusion, conducting a data protection gap analysis is a critical step towards enhancing the security and privacy of your organization's data.
+In conclusion, conducting a data protection gap analysis is a critical step towards enhancing the security and privacy of your organisation’s data.
 By understanding the process, conducting a comprehensive assessment, interpreting the results, and implementing necessary changes, you can bridge the gaps in your data protection measures.
 Remember, data protection is an ongoing process, and continuous improvement is essential to stay ahead of emerging threats and evolving regulations.

 Learn more.
 Schedule your consultation with PrivacyEngine.